Plyometric Training: Boosting Strength & Coordination

 -

-Hard surfaces: Avoid performing your plyometric training on bare concrete.
+Hard surface: Avoid performing your plyometric training on bare concrete.
 A slightly springy floor or a special underlay mat protects your joints.

 7. How often should you incorporate plyometric training?

-Since plyometric training places a heavy demand on the central nervous system (CNS), recovery time is crucial.
+Since plyometric training places high demands on the central nervous system (CNS), recovery time is crucial.
 Less is often more here to avoid overloads.

 -

-Beginners: For starters, it is perfectly sufficient to incorporate plyometric training 1 to 2 times a week as a short block (approx. 10-15 minutes) before the actual strength training.
+Beginners: To start, it is perfectly sufficient to incorporate plyometric training 1 to 2 times a week as a short block (approx. 10-15 minutes) before the actual strength training.

 -